artofimagination/algo-trading-client/README.md

  - If you want to use the container but not VSCode run the following:
     - ```docker build -f Dockerfile -t trading_env:latest .```
     - ```docker run -it --env-file .env -p 8888:8888 -e DISPLAY=$DISPLAY -v /var/run/docker.sock:/var/run/docker.sock -v /tmp/.X11-unix:/tmp/.X11-unix trading_env:latest jupyter notebook --allow-root --no-browser --ip=0.0.0.0```

+# How to use
+Please open the tutorial jupyter file to learn more.